As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Fluid Transfer Pump

 Before swapping engines, you’ll need to drain the old one of its fluids — including the oil, coolant, transmission fluid and more.
-Make the process easier by having a fluid transfer pump in your Miata engine swaps because they ensure clean draining.
+Make the process easier with a fluid transfer pump in your Miata engine swaps because they ensure clean draining.

 If you’re not careful, the fluid transfer could get messy.
-For example, the coolant system could begin bleeding after air pockets get trapped in the cooling system.
+For example, the coolant system could begin bleeding after air pockets get trapped in it.
 Your transfer pump mitigates the bleeding by freeing the air in the cooling system.

 Multimeter